Fripe070/FripeBot/README.md

 # FripeBot
-The code for my terible™ Discord bot!
+The code for my terrible™ Discord bot!